w3c/wai-curricula/content/how-to-use-these-curricula.md

 ---
-title: "[Draft] How to Use this Curricula"
+title: "[Draft] How to Use these Curricula"
-permalink: /curricula/how-to-use-this-curricula/
+permalink: /curricula/how-to-use-these-curricula/
 ref: /curricula/how-to-use-this-curricula/
 github:
   repository: w3c/wai-curricula